chorman0773/PokemonSMS-C/README.md

 `curl` is released under the terms of a License Derived from the MIT License.
 Copyright (c) 1996 - 2019, Daniel Stenberg.

 `sqlite` is dedicated by its developers to public domain.
-This dedication is preserved by the program.
+This dedication is preserved by this program.
 See <https://www.sqlite.org/copyright.html> for details on this dedication.

 `lua` is released under the terms of the MIT License.
 It is Copyright (C) 1994–2019 Lua.org, PUC-Rio.